- Transfers: transfers to and from airports and activities

 Following breakfast, it’s time to head out on the beautiful waters again for your ferry ride back to Faial.
 The crossing takes approximately 30 minutes and is a brilliant vantage point to admire the islands from.
 Once you arrive at the island, you will be transferred to your hotel.

 After checking in, you’ll have a free afternoon to spend as you please.
 See our ‘Personalise’ tab for more information or talk to one of our Travel Experts to discuss the best ways to fill your time.Included Meals: Breakfast

 With breakfast finished, you will have the day free.
 You might like to explore more of Horta or to simply unwind in the hotel Jacuzzi.
 Better still, you can continue your adventures on Faial by booking an optional half-day or a full day hike on one of the island’s scenic routes.
-You can return to the Caldeira and walk around its rim, follow the old Levada aqueduct system ringed by greenery, or go on a challenging ten-volcano tour.
+You can return to the Caldeira and walk around its rim or follow the old Levada aqueduct system ringed by greenery.
 Please see the ‘Personalise’ section for more information.Included Meals: Breakfast

 After a last Azorean breakfast, you will be transferred to the airport for your journey home.Included Meals: Breakfast

 Personalise this tour

 Swimming with animals as intelligent and elegant as dolphins is simply magical.
 Wave goodbye to the television screen, watching first-hand how they glide underwater and hearing for yourself how they communicate.Read more